Greek Food Guide – What To Eat In Greece

 Greek breakfast - Kagianas_scrambled eggs with tomatoes and feta cheese

 If you want something a little heartier for breakfast, kagianas are an excellent choice.
 The best way to eat it is with plenty of fresh bread.
-This is scrambled eggs combined with a thick tomato sauce and cooked in plenty of fresh olive oil.
+This is scrambled eggs with a thick tomato sauce cooked in new olive oil.
 You can also find kagianas with feta cheese on top.

 This dish from Crete will give you all the energy you need to start the day.
 This dish is fried or sometimes poached eggs, then topped with a creamy/flour-based mixture.
 It’s then all mixed and seasoned, served with tomato.
 It sounds strange in the description, but give it a try, and you’ll surely enjoy it!